-• Quality Control:
+Quality Control:

-Standardized susceptibility test procedures require the use of laboratory control microorganisms to control the technical aspects of the laboratory procedures.
-For dilution technique, standard levofloxacin powder should give the MIC values provided in Table 12.
-For diffusion technique, the 5 mcg levofloxacin disk should provide zone diameters provided in Table 12.
+Standardized susceptibility test procedures require the use of laboratory controls to monitor and ensure the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test.
+Standard levofloxacin powder should provide the range of MIC values noted in Table 12.
+For the diffusion technique using the 5 mcg disk, the criteria in Table 12 should be achieved.